 Acura engineers are extensively testing the car at the Nürburgring and on the German race track's surrounding roads.
 The latest shots show that the new NSX has received additional cooling apertures on its hood, and the intakes at the front and sides of the car have also been enlarged.
-You may recall that an earlier prototype burned to the ground
+You may recall that an earlier prototype burned to the ground, possibly from overheating.

 Under the skin, Acura has fitted its new NSX with a longitudinally-mounted V-6 in a mid-engine position, as opposed to the transverse layout originally planned and similar to that used in the first-generation NSX.
 Acura says the switch was only made recently, with the reason being it would aid handling and packaging.
 Construction will be mostly aluminum although some exotic materials may also be utilized.

 Yes, what will set the new NSX apart from its rivals will be a performance-oriented hybrid system.
 Acura calls it the Sport Hybrid Super-Handling All-Wheel-Drive system (Sport Hybrid SH-AWD) and the first iteration of it appeared in the 2014 RLX Sport Hybrid SH-AWD sedan.
 In the new NSX, two electric motors will power the front wheels independently, while a third, integrated with the V-6, will help power the rear wheels.
 The gearbox will be a dual-clutch unit with “more than six” forward gears.

 Powering the three electric motors will be a lithium-ion battery, topped up with regenerative braking.
 A bilateral torque control system will be able to instantly generate negative or positive torque at the wheels during cornering to aid handling and provide what Acura describes as an “on-the-rails-cornering” experience.

 Acura NSX Sport Hybrid powertrain shown at global Honda Meeting event, Nov 2013Enlarge Photo